V-Sekai/manuals/decisions/20230716-enhancing-avatar-creation-process.md

 3. **Selecting the best-looking avatars:** Evaluate and choose the most visually appealing avatars from a pool of options.

+3. **Removing the background Image:** Remove the background image to make rework easier.
+May provide worse results with edge details.

 4. **Adding a body:** Incorporate a body to the avatar using Blender's CC0 base mesh or a similar tool.

 5. **Creating a 3D model of the back of the avatar:** If feasible, attempt to create a 3D model of the back of the avatar for a more comprehensive representation.